Frequently Asked Questions

 You may dry your kilt in a machine but remember it is the tumbling action that causes shrinkage over time.
 Use a Cotton or Permanent Press setting and remove the kilt before the cycle has finished and while it is still slightly damp.

-After laundering, hang your kilt with heavy-duty skirt or pants hangers.
+After laundering, hang your kilt with heavy-duty skirt or pants hangers following the instructions below.

 Over time, the edges of the pleats will have a tendency to curl.
 This is normal for cotton fabrics.
 To remove the curl and return the crisp appearance, you can iron your kilt on a cotton or permanent press setting.
 Remember to lay out the pleats keeping the edges parallel and not flared like a fan.
 Alternately you can use a small steamer.